joshlf/grammar/README.md

 Format
 ======

 The definition consists of a series of newline-separated "rules."
-Each rule corresponds to a part of speech, and follows the syntax < part > < definition >.
+Each rule corresponds to a part of speech, and follows the syntax &lt;part&gt; < definition >.
 For example:

 <table>
   <tr>